LoganMerchant/author-hub/README.md

 ## Introduction

-AuthorHub is best described as the GitHub for authors.
-It's an application for authors to share ideas and get feedback.
-Editors can offer their skills via an "apply to collaborate" button.
-Last but not least, the application would not be complete without readers who can also read upcoming authors’ work.
+Best described as the GitHub for authors, AuthorHub is an application for authors to share ideas and get feedback from a variety of places.
+Editors can offer their skills to authors via an "apply to collaborate" button, which offers them access to the project.
+Of course the application wouldn't be complete without an abundance of readers to give their thoughts via a forum that can be found on any author's published works.

 ## Demo